 We started off the day with a big breakfast at the hotel, and if you know me you will know how much I appreciate a good full English fry up.
 This one didn’t disappoint and even included pancakes so I was incredibly satisfied.
 I’m easily pleased!
 After breakfast we made our way to the Dog and Scone, which is a dog cafe in the city centre.
 I won’t go on too much about this as I wrote a whole review last week (click here) but it was potentially the cutest hour of my life.
 I got to spend the morning playing with puppies and cuddling a sausage dog called noodle.
 Absolute heaven!

 As a break from all of the exploring we decided to stop off at ‘The great British Cupcakery’, which we saw the day before and so many people were recommended it to me on Instagram… I can 100% see why!
-I am going to write a seperate post reviewing the cafe as I took way too many photos but it was genuinely a bloggers heaven and a pink wonderland.
+I have posted a separate review of the cafe as I took way too many photos but it was genuinely a bloggers heaven and a pink wonderland.
 It is hands down the most photogenic cafe that I have ever been too, and it felt like I was in a pink dream for most of it (I even had a pink coffee!).
 I would definitely recommend having a visit there if you are like me and love all things pink and wonderful, it is definitely an experience and paradise for photos!

 So we had our relaxing time and then it was back to all the action.
 It was my boyfriends birthday so we decided to go out for more of a posh meal at Miller and carter, which is a steakhouse.
 It is one of my favourite restaurants and I absolutely love their food, this certainly didn’t disappoint.
 It was gorgeous as ever and I would definitely recommend it if you are wanting a more special meal out such as to celebrate a birthday.